xh3204/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I obtained my bachelor's degree in computer science and technology from Hunan University in Changsha, Hunan Province in June 2019.
-Currently, I'm pursuing my doctoral degree in Computer Science in Acemap, IIOT Lab, at Shanghai Jiao Tong University, where I have the honor to be supervised by Prof. Luoyi Fu and Prof. Xinbing Wang.
-I am also selected into Wenjun Wu Honored Ph.D Class.
+I obtained my bachelor's degree in Communication Engineering from Beijing Jiao Tong University in June 2018.
+Currently, I'm pursuing my doctoral degree in Computer Science in Acemap, IIOT Lab, at Shanghai Jiao Tong University, where I have the honor to be supervised by Prof. Xinbing Wang.

-My research interests include knowledge graphs, social networks, and data mining.
-Specifically, I am devoted to investigating information extraction, constructing KG from academic text corpora, and finding the topology in complex networks.
+My research interests include graph neural networks, self-supervised learning, and data mining.
+Specifically, I am devoted to mining latent information and representation for complex graph structure data.